filecoin-project/lotus-docs/content/en/storage-providers/setup/initialize.md

 ## Connectivity to the storage provider

-Before you run your storage provider, it is important to configure it so that it is reachable from any peer in the Filecoin network.
+Before you run your storage provider, it is important that it is reachable from any peer in the Filecoin network.
 For this, you will need a stable public IP and edit your `~/.lotusminer/config.toml` as follows:

 ```toml
 ...